 Aim & Purpose

-The aim and purpose of this Association is the promotion of hobbyist lockpicking and sportpicking and the general education of the public on matters of locks and security on a non-profit basis.
-The term "sportpicking" refers to all public competitions that focus on non-destructive methods of opening or bypassing physical security devices.
+TOOOL exists to promote hobbyist lockpicking and sportpicking and the general education of the public on matters of locks and security on a non-profit basis.
+The term "sportpicking" refers to public competitions that focus on non-destructive methods of opening or bypassing physical security devices.

 TOOOL pursues this aim in the following ways: by holding regular public meetings, by presenting lectures and training sessions to worthy and appropriate audiences, by publishing academic and professional papers on the topic of physical security, by facilitating sporting events that focus on locks and security hardware, and by establishing and promoting a set of practical and appropriate ethical standards for all involved in the hobbyist lockpicking community.

 The existence of TOOOL shall not be limited by any specific period of time.

 A working year as recognized by the by-laws of TOOOL shall be defined as January 1st through December 31st as on a standard calendar.